cofinalsubnets/lisa/readme.md

 ## lisp dialect
-parentheses, semicolons, and single and double quotes all do what you would expect. in general functions are call by value with unspecified order, but this rule is frequently violated in special cases when the function is known at compile time (eg. to permit shortcut evaluation). user visible data include integers, symbols, strings, pairs, functions, hash tables, and nil, which is self quoting and false. the compiler does a certain amount of static type and arity checking, so some obvious programming errors will be caught at compile time.
+parentheses, semicolons, and single and double quotes all do what you would expect. there's no quasiquotation or improper list literals. the syntax consists of a small set of short [function words][fun_word] and tries to minimize superfluous parentheses. user visible data types currently include integers, symbols, strings, pairs, functions, hash tables, and nil, which is self quoting and false.

+currently functions (including user functions) are usually call by value with right-to-left argument evaluation, but for many specific primitive functions the compiler produces code with different behavior (eg. left-to-right shortcut evaluation). left-to-right evaluation as a rule is a planned feature. the compiler also does a certain amount of static type and arity checking, so some obvious programming errors will be caught immediately.

+### special forms
 the examples below are given with their equivalents in scheme.

-### special forms
 #### `\` lambda
 - `(\) = (lambda () '())`
 - `(\ a) = (lambda () a)`